Lucy Before

 Thanks, Lucy.

-We contacted Lucy for a professional headshot consult and here’s some of the suggestions we had for her:
+I consulted with Lucy for her professional headshot and here are some of the suggestions I had for her:

-As for jewelry we suggested she wear simple, classic bold jewelry such as this chain necklace in gold.
-Gold sends an executive signal ( think gold watch) and also complimented her skin, hair and eye tones which were on the warm side.
+As for jewelry, I suggested she wear simple, classic bold jewelry such as this chain necklace in gold.
+Gold sends an executive signal ( think gold watch) and complemented her skin, hair and eye tones which were on the warm side.

 Lucy’s hair was brown with blonde highlights.
-We thought she would look more powerful with rich deeper auburn hair and suggested she
+I thought she would look more powerful with rich deeper auburn hair and suggested she

-darken things a touch,which she did.
-We also stressed the importance of having her make-up professionally done.
+darken things a touch, which she did.
+I also stressed the importance of having her make-up professionally done.

-Finally, we gave her many pointers about how to warm up and pose for the camera so she felt confident and relaxed.
-Here is the end result.
+Finally, I gave her many pointers on how to warm up and pose for the camera, so she felt confident and relaxed.
+Here is the result.

-Lucy wrote to us and said: “I just wanted to thank you for all your great suggestions and tips on how to make the most of professional head shots.
-I tried to incorporate all your suggestions and yesterday finished my first of two sessions.
+Lucy wrote to me and said: “I just wanted to thank you for all your great suggestions and tips on how to make the most of the professional head shots.
+I tried to incorporate all your suggestions and yesterday finished my first of two photo sessions.
 I even managed to find a Theory jacket in my size on the way to the shoot!
-Nothing like waiting until the last minute.
-I did get a professional make up artist who did her magic on me.
+Nothing like waiting until the last-minute.
+I did get a professional make-up artist who did her magic on me.
 From the pictures I was able to view while we were in progress, I was just amazed!

 Thanks again and keep up the good work!”